 One challenge for many B2B sales teams is that the sheer complexity of high-value deals can be overwhelming.
 With multiple sales reps working with multiple customers, companies run a higher risk of quoting the wrong price or offering the wrong discount to a particular customer, compromising the overall profitability of the deal and the business.
 With a deal desk, you can keep a closer eye on the pricing and discounting of these opportunities and ensure consistency in the offerings to maintain profitability—all while keeping customers happy.

 Get faster workflow approval

 A good deal desk function helps your sales reps get much-needed visibility into the deal approval process at every stage of the sales cycle.
 Instead of sitting on stalled deals, your deal desk should help speed up the sales pipeline.
-Every complex sale has numerous moving parts and stakeholders who need to be involved in approving the various elements (pricing, features, customized options, etc.), and each of these approvals needs to run smoothly in a standardized and predictable manner.
+Every complex sale has numerous moving parts and stakeholders who need to be involved in approving the various elements (pricing, features, customized options, etc.), and each of these approvals needs to run smoothly and in a standardized and predictable manner.

-Integrate deal desk with broader business goals
+Integrate the deal desk with broader business goals

 Many sales organizations are still discovering exactly how to use the deal desk function to their best advantage.
 As the complexity of sales deals continues to increase, the opportunities to maximize sales efficiency will also increase.
 With a smart strategy and consistent deal desk practices in place, your company can maximize the value of its sales analytics, maintain profitable pricing, and handle customized features and high-touch deals of any magnitude.